glisak/Rhetos-wiki/Data-structures-and-relationships.md

 how to define entity relationships and what backend technologies are readily available (database table, business layer C# classes, JSON web API).

+Prerequisites:

+* To build and run the examples in this article, first **setup the development project**: [Development environment setup](https://github.com/Rhetos/Rhetos/wiki/Development-environment-setup).

 Contents:

 * [Entities and properties](#entities-and-properties)